CarPalFleet/JavaScript-SDK/README.md

 ```

 # Utilizing Realtime dashboard
-We implemented Pub/Sub messaging architecture in the SDK so that your application can fully utilize the advantage of Realtime dashboard features.
+We implemented Pub/Sub messaging architecture in the SDK so that your application can fully take the advantage of Realtime dashboard features.

 You need to use Pub/Sub module in **carpal/dist/data/messaging/PubSub**